arun-kr-reddy/notes/computer_architecture.md

 - **instruction set architecture (ISA):** is the interface between what software commands and what the hardware carries out, specifies memory organization, register set & instruction set (opcodes, data types & addressing modes)
 **instruction:** most basic unit of computer processing, made up of opcode & operands
 if instructions are the words in the language of a computer, then ISA is the vocabulary
+- instruction set can have large or small set of opcodes, tradeoffs like hardware complexity vs software complexity and latency of simple vs complex operations are involved
+**complex instruction:** an instruction does a lot of work, example: string copy, vector add
+**simple instruction:** an instruction does little work, it is a primitive using which complex instructions can be built, example: add, XOR, multiply
+complex instructions will have denser encoding (so smaller code size and better memory utilization) and simpler compiler but will have larger chunks of work (limited compiler optimizations) and more complex hardware
 - **opcode:** what instruction does, three types:
   - **operate:** execute instructions in the ALU
   - **data movement:** read from or write to memory